kinging123/cardeck.js/README.md

-deck.getRandomCard(); // Returns a random card from the deck. deck.getRandomCard(1); // Returns a random Ace from the deck. deck.getRandomCard(false, 0); // Returns a random Heart from the deck.
+deck.getRandomCard(); // Returns a random card from the deck. deck.getRandomCard(1); // Returns a random Ace from the deck. deck.getRandomCard(false, Cardeck.HEART); // Returns a random Heart from the deck.

-deck.removeCard(new Card(1,1)); // Removes the Diamond Ace from the deck, if exists.
+deck.removeCard(new Card(1, Cardeck.DIAMOND)); // Removes the Diamond Ace from the deck, if exists.

 deck.takeNextCard(); /* or */ deck.draw(); // Returns the next card from the deck, in order, and then removes it from the deck.

 deck.takeRandomCard(); /* or */ deck.drawRandom(); // Returns a random from the deck, and then removes it from the deck.

-deck.addCard( new Card("J",2) ); // Adds a diamond Jack to the deck.
+deck.addCard( new Card("J", Cardeck.DIAMOND) ); // Adds a diamond Jack to the deck.
 Warning: be careful when adding cards to the deck as it might cause unwanted duplicates.

 deck.reset(); // Resets the deck to it's original 52 cards.
 ```